CMelina/Team-Projects-Group-17/Web-Server/README.md

 #  Rebel Dissemination Hub - Web Server Setup

-This folder contains the Node.js Rebel Server responsible for the "Obi-Wan Kenobi" authentication test, RFC 5424 logging, and the real-time display of exfiltrated Death Star plans.
+This folder contains the Node.js rebel server responsible for the "Obi-Wan Kenobi" authentication test, RFC 5424 logging, and the real-time display of exfiltrated Death Star plans.

 ##  Prerequisites